You may have heard people talk about the benefits of meditation, but did you know that science has actually proven it works?

 Yet in an eight-week study, where participants meditated on a regular basis, these stress hormones were reduced.

-The study also showed that the mediation helped reduce anxiety and improved stress reactivity and coping.
+The study also showed that meditation helped reduce anxiety and improved stress reactivity and coping.

-Some forms of mediation have also been proven to lead to improved self-image and positive outlook on life.
+Some forms of meditation have also been proven to lead to improved self-image and positive outlook on life.

 A review of 18 studies showed that people who meditated experienced fewer negative thoughts, compared to those that didn’t.